 The hard, reddish wood is used to make cabinets, boats and furniture often in place of true sandalwood.
 With exposure to light, the wood slowly turns purplish-red.
 It is also valued as firewood as it burns well.
 The tree resprouts new branches easily and so is not damaged by harvesting for firewood.
 A red dye is obtained from the wood and used by the Brahmins to make religious markings on their foreheads.

 It’s all about briding the gap from earth to sky, root to crown, outer layers to inner and meeting yourself with love at every moment.
 It’s full of soulful stones that inspire connection and personal growth, that evoke the memories of a long walk in the woods, that are a reflection of your own character and beauty.
 It’s for you, on your own journey of soul searching.

-About this good stuff: This my good stuff is a product of my backyard that I sell to full fill my project called “Build a House for Home” and I hope by selling a product of my backyard I can reach my goal so I can build a house for home.
+About this good stuff: This good stuff is a product of Mamak Kurniawan backyard that sold to full fill his project called “Build a House for Home” and he hope by selling this product he can reach his goal so he can build a house for home.

-I need to build a house for home because I want to make better living for my mother and my only son.
-I need approx. US$200k and that is my goal to build a house for home in Surabaya, Indonesia.
-Hence I sell my good stuff with an average price between US$4.74 – US$474.74 in hope can reach my goal.
+Mamak Kurniawan need to build a house for home because he want to make better living for his mother and his only son.
+Mamak Kurniawan need approx. US$200k and that is his goal to build a house for home in Surabaya, Indonesia.
+Hence Mamak Kurniawan sell good stuff with an average price between US$4.74 – US$474.74 in hope can reach his goal.

 By purchasing this good stuff, your name will be carved on the wall of Mamak Kurniawan’s house because you’ve supported him to sustain his mother and his only son better living.
 More info about him, please visit his personal website: Mamak Kurniawan